 If you use mulch around edible plants, keep in mind that unless you buy organically grown hay, lucerne may contain pesticides.

 Lucerne mulch breaks down quickly, so it should be replenished regularly.
-A layer measuring 1 to 3 inches is recommended.
+A layer measuring 1 to 3 inches (2.5 to 7.5 cm.) is recommended.

 Although lucerne hay is usually seedless, it may contain seeds, including pesky weed seeds, which can get a foothold in your garden.